Prospective Futures: The Aurelia Project (May-December 2018)

 IOTA: BETA is launching a Bio Art project in Halifax, Nova Scotia, working with 9 contemporary artists and three curators who bridge the topic of life sciences through arts.

-Look on all platforms of social media @IOTAinstitute and on this IOTA project page for updates and sneak peaks of the team working in the lab and in the field.
+Look on all platforms of social media @IOTAinstitute for updates and sneak peeks of the team working in the lab and in the field.

 Prospective Futures: The Aurelia Project is a collaboration between Saint Mary’s University Senior Research Fellow, Dr. Linda Campbell, and WhiteFeather Hunter, transdisclipinary artist and Principal Investigator/ Technician, Speculative Life BioLab at the Milieux Institute for Arts, Culture and Technology at Concordia University in Montreal.

-The project will be supported by Environmental Studies BSc Honours Thesis student Brittany Hill, who will be co-developing and co-leading the goldenrod ecotoxicology and in-situ remediation, apprentice on dye preparation and the field of Bio Art as a part of her honours thesis project.
+The project will be supported by Environmental Studies BSc Honours Thesis student, Brittany Hill, who will be co-developing and co-leading the goldenrod ecotoxicology and in-situ remediation, and will apprentice on dye preparation and the field of Bio Art with WhiteFeather Hunter as a part of her honours thesis project.